 The court refused.
 The particular matrimonial issues that had been inadvertently omitted from the Minutes were either items that she could deal with after-the-fact, or were too vague in terms of the purported agreement reached by the parties.
 Also, even with the alleged stress and pressure to sign that the wife claimed she was under in light of what seemed to be a 6 p.m. “deadline”, the court rejected the wife’s claim that the Minutes had been signed under duress or because of undue influence. there was nothing in the agreement that was unconscionable; the written version had to stand.

-Shulman Law Firm is a Toronto-area firm of experienced Family Lawyers who can provide practical advice and effective representation in connection with separation agreements.
-Contact us to set up a free consultation.
+Shulman Law Firm is a Toronto-area firm of experienced Family Lawyers who can provide practical advice and effective representation in connection with a separation agreement.
+Contact us to set up a consultation.